• Skip to primary navigation

 • Coconut milk - use canned coconut milk (not from a carton) in order to get maximum thickness and flavor.

-• Shred the carrots.
+• Shred the carrots (if you can).
 They cook faster than sliced carrots, bulk up the sauce nicely, and are more hidden.

 Nutrition